sophiathekitty/micro_display/README.md

-# micro_display
+# Micro Display

- a micro display using a raspberry pi zero and mini pitft hat
+a micro display using a raspberry pi zero and mini PiTFT hat.

+all in one package for hardware: <https://www.adafruit.com/product/4475>